-In 1996, Canadian artist Jeff Wall was commissioned by the municipality of Rotterdam to create a sculpture that would commemorate 50 years of reconstruction and 650 years of city rights.
-The national government financed the monument as a gift to the city of Rotterdam.
-The location of the sculpture is a reference to the history of the Wilhelminapier, where for decades emigrants boarded passenger ships of the Holland America Line (HAL).
+In 1996, Canadian artist Jeff Wall was commissioned by the City of Rotterdam to create a sculpture to commemorate 50 years of reconstruction and 650 years of city rights.
+The national government funded the monument as a gift to the city of Rotterdam.
+The location of the sculpture is a reference to the history of the Wilhelminapier, where for decades emigrants boarded passenger ships of the Holland-America Line (HAL).
 The monument stands on the square in front of the old HAL office on the Kop van Zuid, where Hotel New York is now located.
-Lost Luggage Depot, a storage place for lost objects, consists of an octagonal three-level scaffolding.
-Everything is made of cast iron and the total weight is approximately 65.000 kg.
-Suitcases and bags are cast in the scaffolding, which is illuminated by a light pole that is part of the design of the artwork.
-The scaffolding itself is also a cast.
-The items in the scaffolding come from different eras.
-For example, you will find a kit bag from a hundred years ago, but also a computer bag from a more recent past, a portable CD player and an abandoned cuddly toy.
-Everything is painted in a matt, rust-brown colour to create a formal coherence in the image.
-Although the casts literally come from an existing reality, the image shows a historical disruption.
-The monument refers to emigration and the desire for a new future.
-It shows how people have severed their ties with their native soil.
+Lost Luggage Depot It is a repository for lost and found objects.
+It consists of an octagonal structure with three levels.
+Everything is made of cast iron, and the total weight is approximately 65.000 kg.
+Suitcases and bags are located in the structure as casts, which is illuminated by a light pole that is part of the artwork's design.
+The structure itself is also a cast.
+The items lying in the structure come from various eras.
+For instance, you will find a duffel bag from a hundred years ago, but also a computer bag from the more recent past, a portable CD player, and an abandoned stuffed animal.
+Everything is painted in a matte, rust-brown color to create formal coherence in the image.
+Although the casts literally originate from an existing reality, the sculpture depicts a historical disruption.
+The monument refers to emigration and the longing for a new future.
+It shows how people have severed the ties with their native soil.
 Lost Luggage Depot is a reminder of those who have left, but also for those who have arrived.
 Lost LuggageDepot has a special place as a sculpture in the oeuvre of the internationally renowned artist Jeff Wall, who is seen as the founder of conceptual photography.
 Wall once described the image as a 'material trace, just like a photo is, a trace that refers to what once was'.
 On 3 November 2001, the image was unveiled by then Prime Minister Wim Kok and then Mayor Ivo Opstelten.
 For more information: Sculpture International Rotterdam

 Jeff Wall (Vancouver, 1946) is a Canadian photographer, art historian and visual artist.
-He starts his career as a graduated conceptual artist, but he will subsequently study art history.
-After college, Wall took up photography.
-He stages his work down to the last detail, or, in his own words, he completely reconstructs a moment.
-He often uses actors to revive a moment that appeals to his imagination.
-His photographic scenes often have as a background the mix of natural beauty, urban decay and a postmodern and industrial lack of features; elements typical of Vancouver.
+He began his career as a conceptual artist, but subsequently studied art history.
+After his studies, Wall started taking photographs.
+He stages his work down to the last detail, or – in his own words – he completely reconstructs a moment.
+He often uses actors to recreate a moment that appeals to his imagination.
+His photographic scenes often have as a background a mix of natural beauty, urban decay and a postmodern and industrial lack of features; elements that are typical of Vancouver.
 He is best known for his large cibachrome photographs, which he presents in light boxes.
-In 2005, Wall's work was featured at Documenta X. He was made an Officer of the Order of Canada in 2007.
-In March 2008, he was awarded the Audain Prize for Lifetime Achievement, a visual arts award presented annually by British Columbia.
+In 2005, Wall's work was on display at Documenta X. He was appointed Officer of the Order of Canada in 2007.
+In March 2008, he received the Audain Prize for Lifetime Achievement, an award for the visual arts that is presented annually by British Columbia.
+In 2024, Wall had a major solo exhibition at the Fondation Beyeler in Basel.

 Octagonal pavilion with found objects and light pole